The aims of the Network

 - The roles of coordinator and the composition of the Steering Group will be renewed on a regular basis during the Network meetings.

-- The first official event organized by the Network will be an international conference held in Tallinn, Estonia, 25-28 May 2022.
+- The first official event organized by the Network was the HTN 2022 conference held in Tallinn, Estonia, 25-28 May 2022, during which the inaugural meeting of the Network members was held.